berkley4/ungoogled-chromium-debian/.github/README.md

     - -fno-plt - (see [here](https://patchwork.ozlabs.org/project/gcc/patch/alpine.LNX.2.11.1505061730460.22867@monopod.intra.ispras.ru/))
     - -fsplit-machine-functions - (see [here](https://groups.google.com/g/llvm-dev/c/RUegaMg-iqc/m/wFAVxa6fCgAJ))
     - -import-hot-multiplier=15
-        - a hot import limit of 450 (30x15) versus a default of 300 (30x10) allowss more hot functions to be inlined
+        - a hot import limit of 450 (30x15) versus a default of 300 (30x10)
+        - allows more hot functions to be inlined
-    - -Wl,-z,keep-text-section-prefix - enables text section splitting to further help optimise the binary
+    - -Wl,-z,keep-text-section-prefix - enables text section splitting to further optimise the binary
     - -Wl,--lto-CGO3
-        - aggressive lto codegen optimisation (this comes into effect only when the -O3 optimisation level is active)
+        - aggressive lto codegen optimisation; used by the V8 javascript engine and openscreen
     - The following LLVM polly options are available (needs a capable toolchain)
         - -polly-vectorizer=stripmine, -polly-run-dce, -polly-invariant-load-hoisting